manish-garodia/manish-garodia/README.md

 This page contains topics developed from notes on specific areas.
 These notes converge from various sources, for example *discussions*, *trainings*, *experiments*, *mistakes*, and *failures*.

-Check out the section below on videos and channels available on oTube.

 <!--
 [Open MG Library on Github](https://manish-garodia.github.io/mg-playground/mg-library/)